raspberrypilearning/python-bytes-disgusting-dishes/en/step_3.md

 ### Tip

 You can use emoji to show how surprised they are!
-Try these:
-😱 😮 🤯 🏃 💨 😲
+Try these: <br /> 😱 😮 🤯 🏃 💨 😲

 </div>